 Just what is this spiritual path of which we speak, overall?
 For people committed to the intensive work of self-confrontation, growth and healing—in short, for those walking a spiritual path—it would helpful to have an outline of the principles that guide our way.
 Knowing this may allow us to sort out how we fit into the cosmos.
 What exactly is the point?

-And while we are all at different places or phases on our spiritual journeys, there is a general picture we can paint that is applicable to all, including relative newcomers who benefit greatly from the work done by those who have gone before.
+And while we are all at different places or phases on our spiritual journeys, there is a general picture we can paint that is applicable to all.
+This includes relative newcomers who benefit greatly from the work done by those who have gone before.
 It’s like those previous efforts have paved the way, making it possible for everyone to now accomplish more and do it more quickly.
 Perhaps thank-you notes are in order.

-One thing that most people are catching onto is how essential it is to face everything inside ourselves—our feelings and convictions, attitudes and negative aspects—that we are either completely unaware of, or not sufficiently so.
-If we don’t cultivate this awareness, we will never find the center of our being, and that’s really the point: to reach our core where life springs eternal.
+One thing that most people are catching onto is how essential it is to face everything inside ourselves: our feelings and convictions, attitudes and negative aspects.
+Many of these we are either completely unaware of, or not sufficiently so.
+If we don’t cultivate this awareness, we will never find the center of our being.
+And that’s really the point: to reach our core where life springs eternal.
 In the nucleus of our being is where we’ll find our connection to God—because that is God.
 Or at least an aspect of God.
 But still, that is everything.

 The place to start then is by considering just what is it we must become aware of and contend with.
 The laundry list includes our selfish feelings and our hostile attitudes, our cruel impulses and all our destructive, negative ways.
 Plus we need to get a handle on how our defenses work.
 What a huge difference it makes to start to see ourselves in action.